 Audit - String is included only if there was at least one discrepancy in the fields supported by the provider.

 Only the OptionalData attribute/parameters supported by an LSMS are audited.
+If a supported field has no value and is returned by the LSMS, it may be included in the string with a value of nil or with an empty attribute value.

 Only the OptionalData attribute/parameters supported by the auditing SOA are returned to the SOA in the discrepancy notifications.